madcock/DevTermA06_Builds/emulators/README.md

  sudo apt-get install -f
 ```
 [^1]: You'll need to move the files into their proper locations!
 This is just an archive based on the install_manifest.txt produced during build/install.
-[^2]: Unknown version label, but I built it on 1/18/2022 from the latest sources.